adrianschubek/k8s-thesis-scripts/2_preprocessing/README.md

 ```

 ### 8) Machine Learning

+> You can skip this step if you want to use your own machine learning models instead.

 Note: "Pod_Logs" column contains the raw logs as string.
 So you need to use something like tf-idf to convert it to a numerical representation before using it in a model.